A brief biography

 Since 1996 Russell has worked full time as an independent consultant specialising in the fields of substance misuse and crime.

-He is the author or co-author of over thirty national publications on issues relating to drugs, alcohol and offending.
-He is also a Health Education Authority certified trainer.
+He is the author or co-author of over fifty national publications on issues relating to drugs, alcohol and offending.
+He is also a Health Education Authority certified trainer and is accredited in Data Journalism and Visualisation by the Knight Center for Journalism in the Americas.

 As an independent consultant and trainer, Russell seeks to keep at the forefront of policy and practice development while maintaining hands-on experience of work with the local voluntary sector.
 He balances a portfolio which includes international research studies, national policy advice and needs assessment and evaluation work with community organisations.